reality-two/reality2-lora-mesh/WhereToGetComponents.md

 There are many places to buy electronics components, mostly international, but sometimes there are local suppliers as well.
 In New Zealand (where I am based), for example, [Jaycar](https://www.jaycar.co.nz) is one option.
 There are several online shops with local (NZ) addresses, but they tend to be store-fronts for international organisations.
 [Digikey](https://www.digikey.co.nz/), [Element14](https://nz.element14.com/) and [RadioShack](https://nz.rs-online.com/web/) are a few to check out.

-One international site I find particularly inspiring is [Dfrobot](https://www.dfrobot.com), often a great place to peruse for inspiration.
+One international site I find particularly inspiring is [DFRobot](https://www.dfrobot.com), often a great place to peruse for inspiration.
 And, of course, there is [Aliexpress](https://www.aliexpress.com) where you can find almost anything.

-## How do you know what to get?
+## How do I know what to get?

 If you are starting out in the electronics maker space, then it can be overwhelming to know what components to get.
+Below are a few tips.
+However, the best source of information is to get out onto your favourite search engine, have some discussions with your favourite AI, and see what you can find and learn.
+Once you have a general understanding, actually making something is then important to developing understanding.
+Also, follow the work on these pages - hopefully they will be instructional.

 The core structure of any device is roughly similar.
 You will need a processor, sensors and actuators.